vcato/practical_tdd/README.md

 ## The Solution

-This pattern allows you to write the implementation first (Drafting) to figure out your design, then uses a simple toggle trick to reverse-engineer the safety of TDD.
+This pattern allows you to write the implementation first (Drafting) to figure out your design, then uses a simple toggle trick to provide many of the same benefits as standard red/green TDD.

 ## A common complaint about TDD…